The Broken Tea Cup

 3

 Recalling her mother talk about the cup, Julan’s mother drooped shoulders and spoke softly.
-“Yes, I should have warned you.”
+“Though Gran considers the cup to be an heirloom, replacing it should help a little,” hoped the mother.”

 “I’m just a kid who doesn’t know about heirlooms, but I know when I’ve messed up in a big way,” moaned Julan.